Iscandel/Raytracer/README.md

 | Bedroom scene from  <a href="http://forums.cgsociety.org/t/lighting-challenge-21-the-bedroom/1382064">3dRender</a> | King's treasure scene from <a href="http://forums.cgsociety.org/t/lighting-challenge-19-the-kings-treasure/1313195">3dRender</a> |

 Physically based renderer, written in C++11.
-It comes with a strong inspiration from [PBRT](https://www.pbrt.org/), [Mitsuba](https://www.mitsuba-renderer.org/) and [Nori](https://wjakob.github.io/nori/), from which it follows the same design ideas.
+It gets its inspiration from [PBRT](https://www.pbrt.org/), [Mitsuba](https://www.mitsuba-renderer.org/) and [Nori](https://wjakob.github.io/nori/), from which it follows the same design ideas.

 ## Features